mozilla/fx-private-relay/docs/translations.md

 The [Subscription Platform][] (version 2) uses [Stripe][].
 A [Stripe product][] represents each Relay plan, such as the premium email service.
 A [Stripe price][] represents how a user will pay.
-The price has an associated product, a currency, tax details, and a term.
+The price has an associated product, a currency, tax details, and a subscription interval.
-Many Relay plans have monthly and yearly subscription terms.
-The VPN bundle only has a yearly subscription term.
+Many Relay plans have monthly and yearly subscription intervals.
+The VPN bundle only has a yearly subscription interval.

 The Subscription Platform associates a price with a region.
 Product reports may use this to segment purchasers by region.
 Relay detects the user's region and determines what